chef/chef-workstation/www/README.md

 about formatting documentation using Markdown.

 ## Workstation Page Menu

+The Docs Team is responsible for adding pages to a menu or modifying a menu.

 If you add content, it will not automatically show up in the left navigation menu.
 Build the site locally (`make serve`) and see the landing page (`http://localhost:1313`).